comp-journalism/immersive-automation-ml-workshop/README.md

 Today we're going to use machine learning to make predictions about online comments.
 Online comment curation is a task that online news sites often struggle with.
 Using machine learning can help moderators scale-up their ability to identify and remove low quality comments, or identify and highlight high quality comments.

+Downloads
-Let's make sure our computers are setup first.
+- Let's make sure our computers are setup first.
 If you haven't already, download and install Anaconda: https://www.anaconda.com/download/#macos

-Download the Jupyter Notebook for our project to a local folder on your computer [here](insert link to NB here)
+- Now download the Jupyter Notebook for our project to a local folder on your computer [here](insert link to NB here)
+- Download the data we're going to use for training and testing our machine learning.
+Save the [file here](https://www.dropbox.com/s/zvr0voq32xtbns8/comments-sampled.csv?dl=0) in the same folder with the Jupyter Notebook for the project.

 Once you have Anaconda installed, launch a Jupyter Notebook using the Anaconda Navigator graphical user interface.

 In the Jupyter Notebook navigate to the downloaded notebook for the project and open it.
+Instructions continue there ...